Image of Temple Island and the rowing course

 River Levels Information from the government site

-ST NICHOLAS REMENHAM,
+ST NICHOLAS REMENHAM

-SERVICES
+SERVICES FOR

-11.15am sung matins (BCP) with hymns
+11.15am sung matins

 11.15am Holy Communion (BCP) with hymns